"I can do all things through Christ who strengthens me"

-The Queen’s school learners have a nurturing and learning environment where each child can achieve their full potential.
+A nurturing learning environment ensures each child can achieve their full potential.
 To deliver our PSHE curriculum we use a scheme called Jigsaw, which develops learning and results in the acquisition of knowledge and skills, which enables children to access the wider curriculum.
 PSHE provides the Queen’s school children with an opportunity to create personal understanding and provides them with an opportunity to challenge and explore a range of beliefs, attitudes, rights, values and responsibilities.
-Creating and developing the attributes and qualities children need to thrive as individuals and as members of the community, sharing our school values of Love, Compassion and Respect for all.
+Creating and developing the attributes and qualities children need to thrive as individuals and as members of the community, sharing our school values of Love, Compassion and Respect .

 All learners will demonstrate values of democracy, acceptance rather than tolerance and a mutual respect for everyone.
 Children will demonstrate a healthy outlook towards school, and improved interactions between each other, thus resulting in high attendance and behaviour will be good.